cnTechPost cnTechPost

 Earlier reports said that in addition to adding new wallpapers, iOS 14 will also directly open a third-party wallpaper interface to facilitate the integration of more wallpapers in the iOS settings.

-Why is iOS more and more like Android?-cnTechPost
+Why is iOS more and more like Android?-CnTechPost

 This function has been implemented on Android for a long time.
 Compared to the tedious iOS, you need to download the wallpaper yourself and set it yourself.
 The Android custom system can easily download and customize massive wallpapers from the system settings, and even time Automatically updated.